Examples

 It is possible to write directly VTKs from OPM Flow simulations by adding the flag –enable-vtk-output=true.
 However, there are quantities that are not written (e.g., fipnum, flores), in addition to quantities not supported such as component mass (e.g., co2, h2o).
 This is when plopm can be helpful.

-Different input files
+Different input files and ensembles

 Let us assume we have two different runs in different folders for the spe11b case, where the firsts results are save in a folder called spe11b, and simulation results where the injection rate has been increased are saved in a folder called spe11b_larger_inj.
 Then, to plot the summary vector for both runs we can execute: